Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Heads and Tails

 The \emph{head} $\calH(\mat A)\in \R^{1 \times n}$ of $\mat A$ is the one-row matrix

 The \emph{tail} $\calT(\mat A)\in\R^{(m-1) \times n}$ of $\mat A$ is the matrix (for $j \in [m-1]$) \end{definition}

-Consider a matrix $\mat A$ representing the Cartesian product of a one-row matrix $\mat S$ and an arbitrary matrix $\mat T$.
-Then $\mat A$ is obtained by extending each row in $\mat T$ with the one-row $\mat S$, as in Figure~\ref{fig:headtailsexample}(a).
-As exemplified in Section~\ref{sec:intro-example}, if all but the first occurrence of $\mat S$ in $\mat A$ is to be replaced by zeros using Givens rotations, the specific sequence of rotations only depends on the number of rows of $\mat T$ and not on the entries of $\mat S$.
+Let a matrix $\mat A$ that represents the Cartesian product of a one-row matrix $\mat S$ and an arbitrary matrix $\mat T$.
+Then $\mat A$ is obtained by extending each row in $\mat T$ with the one-row $\mat S$, as in Fig.\@~\ref{fig:headtailsexample}(a).
+As exemplified in Sec.\@~\ref{sec:intro-example}, if all but the first occurrence of $\mat S$ in $\mat A$ is to be replaced by zeros using Givens rotations, the specific sequence of rotations only depends on the number of rows of $\mat T$ and not on the entries of $\mat S$.
 The result of these rotations can be described by the head and tail of $\mat T$.